corbado/example-passkeys-php-symfony/README.md

 ### 2.2.
 Configure environment variables

-Use the values you obtained in step 2.1. to configure the following variables inside `.env`:
+Use the values you obtained in step 2.1 from the [developer panel](https://app.corbado.com/app/settings/credentials). to configure the following variables inside `.env`:
 1. **PROJECT_ID**: The project ID.
 2. **API_SECRET**: The API secret.
 3. **CLI_SECRET** The CLI secret.